 Peter moved onto work as a policy maker to The Cabinet Office, primarily working on social exclusion.
 Many of the policies he worked on, such as early intervention, are still relevant today.

-In May 2015 Peter was elected MP for Hove & Portslade he is working hard for everyone in the constituency to ensure fairness for all.
-He prioritizes job creation, investing in businesses, new housing and ensuring every young person has access to the best education our country can offer.
+In May 2015 Peter was elected MP for Hove & Portslade he has been working hard for everyone in the constituency to ensure fairness for all.
+He has prioritized job creation, investing in businesses, new housing and ensuring every young person has access to the best education our country can offer.

-At Parliament Peter serves on the Business Innovation and Skills Select Committee.
-He is also Chair of the Further Education, and Co-Chair of the Southern Commuter Belt all party group of MP's.
+At Parliament Peter has been serving on the Business Innovation and Skills Select Committee.
+He was also Chair of the Further Education, and Co-Chair of the Southern Commuter Belt all party group of MP's.